null

 • During the round, points can be accumulated in some additional ways.
 If you roll three-of-a-kind of another number, say "four's", you accumulate 5 points and allowed to continue rolling.
 If you roll three numbers that match the number of the current round, you earn even more points!

-• At the end of a round, each table counts up the points according to the paired teams and the pair with the most points stay at the table.
-The team with the low points at each table gets up and moves to the next table (sometimes called "losers leave" rotation).
+• At the end of a round, each table counts up the points according to the paired teams and the pair with the most points either stay at the table or move up to a higher table.
+The team with the low points at each table either stays (if they're already at the lowest table) or they get up and move to the next table (sometimes called "losers leave" rotation).

 Q. Are there prizes or winnings in Bunco?